xnervwang/Liteflow/README.md

 cd <install_folder>
 ./scripts/liteflow.sh start --local

-# Check if process is alive, restart if not
+# Check if the process is alive; restart if not
 ./scripts/liteflow.sh revive --local

 # Force reload configuration